This is our ethical eater’s guide to being vegan in Sri Lanka!

 This is generally our rule for all countries but it’s especially important in Sri Lanka.
 The best food we had was from tiny shacks in the middle of nowhere or from people selling food from their homes.
 The worst food we had, without a doubt, was the one time in 3 months we went to a touristy, overpriced restaurant.

 If you want to try real, authentic food as a vegan in Sri Lanka then search for places busy with locals and you’re sure to have a good time.
 Food aside you’ll experience local culture and make plenty of new friends.
-Everywhere we went was completely accommodating of our dietary choices and made it a joy to be a vegan in Sri Lanka.
+Everywhere we went was completely accommodating of our dietary choices and made it a joy exploring the country.

 When to eat

-Lunch portions get bigger, dishes get spicier and the variety of curry grows.
+Lunch portions get bigger, dishes get spicier and the variety of curries grow.
 Lunch can normally be found until around 4 pm and you’ll be able to get a much bigger selection of dishes from the local cafes.

 Later into the evening you’ll have many of the same lunch options with late night roti shops coming alive.
 You should note that outside of busier towns places shut early so have some snacks in your room if you get hungry late at night!